What is CAPM?

 - Equity Risk Premium (rm – rf): The incremental return received from investing in the market (S&P500) above the risk-free rate (rf, as described above)

-To explain the fundamental drivers of the CAPM, we’ll briefly discuss each concept in more detail.
+To explain the fundamental drivers, we’ll briefly discuss each concept in more detail.

 - β = 0: No Market Sensitivity